CWA Speakers Bureau Quick Fact:

 “Chicago Roller Skating History” by Marcie Hill

 Roll down memory lane with author and Chicago roller skating historian Marcie Hill as she discusses 140-plus years of Chicago roller skating history.
 Starting with the first rink in the 1880s, she highlights Chicago’s role in the great phenomenon, including: Chicago firsts; classism and racism; and the staying power of the world’s most popular sport and leisure activity.
 A recollection for some and a history lesson for others.
-(All ages; 60 min; $300)
+(All ages; 60 min; $250 virtual, $300 in-person)

 References